sourceallies/small-improvements-slack-bot/README.md

 ### Serverless Architecture Diagram

-This Diagram below is useful if you would like to understand the [inner workings of the lambda function](#lambda-function)
+This Diagram below is useful if you would like to understand the [inner workings of the lambda function](#lambda-function).

 ![Serverless Program Structure](https://github.com/sourceallies/small-improvements-slack-bot/blob/main/graphics/InfrastructureLayout.svg?raw=true)